Overseas Chinese: Returning and re-emigration

 In the case of Indonesia and Burma, political strife and ethnic tensions has caused a significant number of people of Chinese origins to re-emigrate back to China.
 In other Southeast Asian countries with large Chinese communities, such as Malaysia, the economic rise of People's Republic of China has made the PRC an attractive destination for many Malaysian Chinese to re-emigrate.
 As the Chinese economy opens up, Malaysian Chinese act as a bridge because many Malaysian Chinese are educated in the United States or Britain but can also understand the Chinese language and culture making it easier for potential entrepreneurial and business to be done between the people among the two countries.

+Return migration often concentrated in traditional qiao'xiang (侨乡, 'overseas-Chinese hometowns'), in which counties in Guangdong, Fujian, Zhejiang, and Hainan that historically produced large numbers of emigrants.
+The communities of these provinces developed distinct transnational networks shaped by remittances, circular migration, and hometown associations.

 After the Deng Xiaoping reforms, the attitude of the PRC toward the overseas Chinese changed dramatically.
 Rather than being seen with suspicion, they were seen as people who could aid PRC development via their skills and capital.
 During the 1980s, the PRC actively attempted to court the support of overseas Chinese by among other things, returning properties that had been confiscated after the 1949 revolution.
 More recently PRC policy has attempted to maintain the support of recently emigrated Chinese, who consist largely of Chinese students seeking undergraduate and graduate education in the West.
 Many of the Chinese diaspora are now investing in People's Republic of China providing financial resources, social and cultural networks, contacts and opportunities.

-The Chinese government estimates that of the 1,200,000 Chinese people who have gone overseas to study in the thirty years since China's economic reforms beginning in 1978; three-quarters of those who left have not returned to China.
+The Chinese government estimates that of the 1,200,000 Chinese people who have gone overseas to study in the thirty years since the reform and opening up beginning in 1978; three-quarters of those who left have not returned to China.

 Beijing is attracting overseas-trained academics back home, in an attempt to internationalise its universities.
 However, some professors educated to the PhD level in the West have reported feeling "marginalised" when they return to China due in large part to the country's "lack of international academic peer review and tenure track mechanisms".